Herndon

 ZIP Codes: 20170, 20171

-County: Fairfax County
+County: Fairfax County, Virginia

-School System(s): Fairfax County Public Schools (FCPS) — school assignment determined by residential address within Fairfax County
+School System: Fairfax County Public Schools (FCPS)

 Overview & Geography